-What’s really going on behind a sad family story?
+Do you have a sad family story?

-Like a broken drinking glass lying on the kitchen floor, the lack of male offspring was a sad family story and an irreversible reality.
-As a family, we talked about it under our breath, and the issue rarely rated a full conversation.
-But it felt like, somehow, we did not make the grade.
+Like a broken drinking glass lying on the kitchen floor, the lack of male children in my family was an irreversible reality.
+We talked about it under our breath, and the issue rarely rated a full conversation.
+But it felt like, somehow, we didn’t make the grade.
+There were no boys.

 Am I good enough?

-It turned out that those two factors – not a boy, and physically different – caused my sister to question her identity.
+It turned out those two factors – not a boy, and physically different – caused my sister to deeply question her identity.
 Big time.
 Who am I?
 Do I even belong in this family?
 Is it my imagination when it feels as though Dad does not love me like the others?
 Am I good enough?
-Am I, in fact, adopted?
+And the most difficult thing, never verbalized until she was an adult: “Am I, in fact, adopted?”

 Finally – we have a boy in the family!